snowflakedb/PowerPlatformConnectors/certified-connectors/Snowflake v2/SnowflakeTestApp.Tests/README.md

 └── ...
 ```

-### 4. Security Notes
+### 3. Security Notes

-- The `test-secrets.json` file is automatically ignored by git (added to `.gitignore`)
 - Never commit actual tokens to version control
-- Use the `test-secrets.json.example` file as a template for other developers

-### 5. Running Tests Without Secrets

-If the `test-secrets.json` file is missing or doesn't contain a valid token, tests that require authentication will be marked as "Inconclusive" rather than failing, with a helpful message explaining how to set up the secrets file.
+- Consider using environment variables or user secrets for production scenarios
+- The bearer token is stored directly in the TestConfiguration class for simplicity during development

 ## Troubleshooting